-15. Baca House local and imported materials.
-The windowpanes would have come over the Santa Fe Trail, while some of the bricks, called terrones, are peat cut from nearby marshes.
-In the entryway are tools and supplies.
+17. Storage Building and Root Cellar In the entryway are tools and supplies.
 The bedroom, like many rooms, was multipurpose, serving as sleeping quarters and a sitting room for any number of tasks.
 The most prominent feature of the room is the Empire-style daybed, indicating influences of French Empire furniture (via Mexico City) had reached the area during the Mexican Period (1821-1846).
 Even so, raised beds (camas) as we know them were a rarity in the region until well into the 19th century, since most of the sleeping was done on wool mattresses that were then rolled up and placed around the room during the day and used as seating.
-This room with its squared ceiling beams (vigas) and window with glass panes show the dramatic changes that occurred when new building materials were introduced following the opening of the Santa Fe Trail.
-The kitchen would have been a place of great activity for cooking, congregating, eating, storage, sewing, repair of tools and harnesses and even sleeping.
+This room with its squared ceiling beams (vigas) and window with glass panes shows the dramatic changes that occurred when new building materials were introduced following the opening of the Santa Fe Trail.
+The kitchen would have been a place of great activity for cooking, congregating, eating, storage, sewing, repairing tools and harnesses, and even sleeping.
 The construction of this room is different from the bedroom and is earlier.
 The windows are fitted with wood shutters (contraventanas) and bars (rejas).
-The hooded or shepherd's fireplace is typical of Northern New Mexico homes and is a direct descendent of Spanish hooded fireplaces.
+The hooded fireplace is typical of Northern New Mexico homes and is a direct descendent of Spanish hooded fireplaces.
 The hood shelf would have been used to dry vegetables and meat.
-While various theories exist regarding the unique bell-shaped form of the hearth, its shape most likely served a couple of functions, including increased heat reflection, smoke ventilation for the charcoal brazier, and open-hearth cooking by allowing meat to be suspended and roasted.
+While various theories exist regarding the unique bellshaped form of the hearth, its shape most likely served a couple of functions, including increased heat reflection, smoke ventilation for the charcoal brazier, and openhearth cooking by allowing meat to be suspended and roasted.
 The built-in charcoal brazier would have been used throughout the seasons even though cooking was usually done outside during the summer.
+Dispensa y Soterrano Storage Building and Root Cellar The log storage buildings located around the placita were needed for the safekeeping of supplies.
+Foodstuffs that needed to last throughout the winter were stored in the soterrano (root cellar), with fruits and vegetables carefully packed between layers of straw or sand.
+Grains were placed on shelves in well-sealed ceramic jars.
+Farm implements, tack and equipment were stored in the dispensa (storage building).
+La Hojalatería Tin Shop This vertical-log-constructed building represents a tin shop, generally found in the towns and cities of New Mexico.
+This building is dedicated to the Delgado family of tinsmiths from Santa Fe.
+New Mexican artists are well-known for their fine tinwork.
+When the American army and traders came in the 1800s, they brought food and oil in tin cans, discarding them along the New Mexican countryside.
+This metal was salvaged by local craftsmen and worked into beautiful objects such as frames, candle-holders and decorative boxes.
+Often these craftsmen would set up a workshop similar to the one displayed here.
+This beautiful craft lives on today and is a part of New Mexico's artistic legacy.